 Blaze DJ publishes playlist for 'Ministry Of Breaks' 24.

-Taking up DJing at the tender age of 15, Blaze DJ quickly established himself as a DJ people wanted to listen to, from the humble surroundings of a local pub in Edmonton to residencies in Birmingham and Faliraki, often playing to 2,000 people, if it can be done as a DJ, Blaze DJ has probably done it.
-A genuine member of the Acid House generation, Blaze DJ considers himself to be “one of the lucky ones” to have witnessed the growth of the UK’s electronic music scene from its beginnings to the present day.
+At just 15, Blaze DJ began DJing and quickly established a following.
+From playing in local pubs in Edmonton to holding residencies in Birmingham and Faliraki, where he performed for crowds of up to 2,000 people, Blaze DJ has done it all.
+As a member of the Acid House generation, he considers himself fortunate to have witnessed the rise of the UK’s electronic music scene firsthand.

 Deibeat - Hit The Dancefloor (Original Mix) [Toast & Jam Recordings]